guigrpa/jest-html/ROADMAP.md

-- [ ] Build baseline not from previous snapshot, but commited file
+- [ ] Build baseline not from previous snapshot, but committed file

 - [ ] ??
 Add CSS granularity level: CSS for all files in a folder
 - [ ] ??
 Keyboard shortcuts